-My training is transpersonal and integrated with other major theoretical frameworks.
-This means I work under an umbrella of different methods to create a grounded and holistic (mind, body, spirit) approach to the work I do.
+My training is integrated within the major theoretical frameworks and in particular, the transpersonal.
+Assimilating different theories means I am able to create a grounded and holistic approach to the therapy I offer.

-In therapy we work towards an outcome of expanded awareness, wholeness and identity that’s in deeper and improved relation to self, others and the world at large.
+In therapy we work towards an outcome of greater wholeness and a deeper sense of relationship to yourself, others and the world at large.
 In other words, more harmony and less stress.

-Each person brings a different set of issues and goals to therapy and these influence the process and modalities I use; transpersonal ways of working may form a significant part of the experience, or not at all.
-This is one of the many advantages of an integrated approach – that I tailor my skills to match your needs.
+Each person brings a unique set of issues and goals to therapy.
+These influence the process and modalities I use.
+Transpersonal ways of working may form a significant part of the experience, or not at all.
+This is one of the many advantages of an integrated approach; that I am able to tailor my skills to match your needs.

 If you are interested please find a summary of the approaches I use in my practice, and a more detailed explanation of how the transpersonal is applied to the psychotherapeutic process:

-PSYCHODYNAMIC: How the past and particularly how our early childhood experiences have shaped our present lives and sense of who we are.
-Through making conscious the unconscious or forgotten aspects of ourselves we are able to fit together the missing pieces of a jigsaw puzzle so that we begin to feel more integrated and ‘whole’.
+How the past and particularly how our childhood experiences have shaped our present lives and sense of who we are.
+Through making conscious the unconscious aspects of ourselves (internalised conflicts, denied feelings, suppressed wishes, ‘split off’ parts…) and working through these, we are able to recover the missing pieces of a personal puzzle, unlock creative energy, and feel more integrated, robust and ‘whole.’

-This approach does not necessarily mean getting hung up on our past: it can be enough to stick to what is happening in the here and now and use this as the key to understanding our past.
+This approach does not necessarily mean getting hung up on the past.
+It can be enough to stick to what is happening in the here and now and use this as the key to understanding our past.

-I only use the psychodynamic approach with a light and gentle touch, and in relation to attachment theory and relational interplay between myself and the client.
-I do not employ the traditional ‘blank screen’, saying very little, adopted by some psychodynamic therapists as this can appear quite cold, harsh and unyielding to those who are feeling acutely vulnerable or have been through hard and traumatic experiences.
+I only use the psychodynamic approach with a light and gentle touch, and in relation to attachment theory and the relational interplay between myself and the client.
+I do not employ the traditional ‘blank screen’ adopted by some psychodynamic therapists as this can appear rather cold and unyielding to those who are vulnerable or traumatised.

 The greater body of my approach is drawn from the following: the humanistic, existential and transpersonal.

-HUMANISTIC: An umbrella term for a number of theories/therapies – e.g. Maslow’s hierarchy of needs, Rogerian – person-centred, Gestalt, Transactional Analysis – that centre on growth, health and realising potential.
-Therapy is centred upon the here and now with not as much focus on the unconscious and the client working towards taking responsibility for their life and experience.
+An umbrella term for a number of theories/therapies (E.g. Maslow’s hierarchy of needs, Rogerian – person-centred, Gestalt, Transactional Analysis) that centre on growth, health and realising potential.
 I mainly draw upon the following:

 “It is the client who knows what hurts, what direction to go, what problems are crucial, what experiences are deeply buried.”

-Gestalt: An approach which focuses on present-centred, phenomenlogical awareness; becoming mindful, without judgement, of our thoughts, feelings, bodily sensations and actions as they happen in the present moment.
+An approach which focuses on present-centred, phenomenlogical awareness and becoming mindful, without judgement, of our thoughts, feelings, bodily sensations and actions as they happen in the present moment.
 This process allows us to consciously feel the effect we have on ourselves and deepen the connection to our experience.
 It allows us to shine a light on the unconscious, tap into our inner resources and find creative solutions.
-Gestalt means ‘whole or complete’: simply ‘being present’ to our inner world can help reintegrate disowned or lost parts of ourselves and complete unresolved experiences.
+Gestalt means ‘whole or complete’: simply ‘being present’ to our inner world and processing what arises can help reintegrate disowned or lost parts of ourselves and complete unresolved experiences and unfinished business.

 - Freedom (or lack of) to create the life we want.
 That we are completely responsible for ourselves.